dswbx/ts-jsonv/README.md

 ## Validation

-The schemas created with `ts-jsonv` are standard JSON Schema objects and can be used with any compliant validator.
+The schemas created with `jsonv-ts` are standard JSON Schema objects and can be used with any compliant validator.
 The library ensures that when the schema object is converted to JSON (e.g., using `JSON.stringify`), only standard JSON Schema properties are included, stripping any internal metadata.
 For the examples, this is going to be the base schema object.

 ```ts
 const UserSchema = s.object({